When a Nosebleed Isn't Just a Nosebleed

 The most common sign of HHT—frequent and sometimes heavy nosebleeds related to telangiectasis in the nose—often shows up when patients are young, at around age 12.
 But because nosebleeds are so common among children, Sheynzon says, pediatricians often don't ask important questions, such as whether other family members also suffer from nosebleeds.
 "They might advise the family to use a humidifier," he explains.

-AVMs, telangiectasias, and their effects are passed down in families; as a genetic disorder, parents with HHT have a 50 percent chance of passing the condition on to their children.
-The disorder is unique among genetic diseases in that it hits every race and ethnicity.
+AVMs, telangiectasias, and their effects are passed down in families; parents with HHT have a 50 percent chance of passing the condition on to their children.
+The disorder is unique among genetic diseases in that it hits every race and ethnicity equally.

 Treatment at the HHT Center

-Andrei Constantinescu, MD, assistant professor of pediatrics at CUIMC and a pediatric HHT specialist, serves a simlar role for children under the age of 18, who eventually transition to Murphy's care.
+Andrei Constantinescu, MD, assistant professor of pediatrics at CUIMC and a pediatric HHT specialist, serves a similar role for children under the age of 18, who eventually transition to Murphy's care.

 Typically, HHT patients see more than one specialist with experience treating the disorder.
 A HHT specialized ENT physician monitors and treats the nosebleeds.
 Patients who have had strokes are connected with a neurologist.
 Patients with anemia are referred to a hematologist.
 When AVMs in the lung require treatment, Sheynzon or one of his interventional radiology colleagues steps in.
 When the AVMs are identified in the brain, treatment requires a neurointerventional radiologist or neurosurgeon.
 Genetic counseling is also provided for patients, their family members, and those who are pregnant, seeking fertility treatment, or considering pregnancy.